- Who We Are

 Each year, we ask Guest at Your Table coordinators to share with us any events or activities that made their program stand out.
 The creativity and commitment that goes into these activities is impressive.
 How do you make your Guest at Your Table program special?

-- Members of the UU Society of Grafton and Upton in Grafton, Mass., reflected each week on "wondering questions" about the guests featured in Stories of Hope.
+- Members of the UU Society of Grafton and Upton in Grafton, Mass., created and reflected each week on "wondering questions" about the guests featured in Stories of Hope.

-- The River Road UU Congregation in Bethesda, Md., has an annual alternative gift market and included items related to the work being done by our featured partners, including small-scale items so children can participate.
-For example, one option was "$5 share of materials for a groundnut sheller," which helps teach about appropriate technology used by partners in Uganda.
+- The River Road UU Congregation in Bethesda, Md., has an annual alternative gift market, and they included items related to the work being done by our featured partners, including smaller items so children can participate.
+For example, one option was “$5 share of materials for a groundnut sheller,” which helps teach about appropriate technology used by partners in Uganda.

 - North Shore Unitarian in Deerfield, Ill., recognized the top two contributing families in the worship service with a small open-hands statue and featured their names in the weekly bulletin.
 (Note: be sure to get permission before recognizing people publicly for the amount of their donation!)

 - Children at the UU Church in Springfield, Vt., started a fundraiser with a microloan: using primarily recycled and natural materials, they made door swags and centerpieces to sell at coffee hour.